gschliszka/ThesisWork/README.md

   - [x] the numbers of stimuli are equal
   - [ ] nT by stimuli

   In the *History* part of the main window and a file in the *Diary* folder, users can easily check the changes along the session.
-In the *Display* modul numbers of the left trials by stimuli visible.
+In the *Display* module numbers of the left trials by stimuli visible.
   - [ ] *Display* modul

 ## Installing ##